You can pay a parking ticket or camera violation on your smartphone using the NYC Parking Ticket Pay or Dispute App.

 - Pay your ticket even if it's not in the Department of Finance system

 The app is available for both Android and iOS.
 You can get it at the App Store or Google Play.
 The app is free to download and use, but regular service fees for credit and debit card payments still apply.

-Note: do not pay a parking or camera violation using the app if your vehicle has been booted or towed.
-To learn how to pay violations when a vehicle has been booted, go to the Booted Vehicle page.
+Note: you can't pay a parking or camera violation using the app if your vehicle has been booted or towed.
+To learn how to pay violations when a vehicle has been booted, visit the Booted Vehicle page.
 For towed vehicles, go to the Towed Vehicle Reclaim from Marshal or Sheriff page.

 Get the NYC Parking Ticket Pay or Dispute App for: